Tourism Brittany

 • The spectacular attack on Rio de Janeiro: Duguay-Trouin’s greatest military feat in 1711.

-• The hero’s rediscovered grave: the privateer’s remains were returned to Saint-Malo Cathedral in 1973.
+• The hero’s rediscovered grave: the privateer’s remains repatriated to Saint-Malo Cathedral in 1973.

 • The Malouinières: the grand country estates built by wealthy shipowners.